Financial Disruption: The Emotional Journey of Contemplating a Life-Saving Divorce

 Fear and Anxiety:

 It's natural to fear what lies ahead, but embracing change can lead to personal growth and fulfillment.
 Contemplating a divorce brings about significant fear and anxiety.
-Concerns about the future, financial stability, and the impact on children or family dynamics can be overwhelming.
+This is particularly true when it is a life-saving divorce.
+Concerns about the future, financial stability, and the impact on children or family dynamics can be overwhelming-- in addition to the added fear for your safety and the safety of your children.
 The fear of the unknown can create a barrier to taking action.

 Guilt and Self-Doubt:

-Society often stigmatizes divorce, but it's important to remember that prioritizing your health and happiness is a courageous decision.
-Guilt and self-doubt are common emotions.
+Society often stigmatizes divorce and most people have preconceived ideas of a life-saving divorce that are further stigmatizing.
+It's important to remember that prioritizing your health and happiness is a courageous decision.
+In a life-saving divorce situation, it is one of the most courageous decisions you will ever make.
+Guilt and self-doubt are common emotions, especially if you have been private about your situation or the abuse was covert.
 You may question your decision, worry about the consequences, and feel guilty about disrupting the family unit.
+You may wonder how and what to tell others who view your spouse/significant other in a positive way.
 Self-doubt can lead to second-guessing the choice to leave.

 Grief and Loss:

-Even in an unhealthy marriage, there is a sense of loss associated with ending the relationship.
-Grieving the loss of shared dreams, companionship, and the life that was once envisioned is a natural part of the process.
+Even when it is an unhealthy marriage, there is a sense of loss associated with ending the relationship.
+Grieving the loss of shared dreams, companionship, and the life that you once envisioned is a natural part of the process.

 Anger and Resentment: